-May Howlett was born 1931, in Subiaco, Western Australia.
-She won various scholarships including a secondary studentship to study Music at Melbourne University Conservatorium (majoring in Pianoforte and Singing), graduating in 1954 with a Bachelor of Music, and obtaining a Diploma of Education the following year.
-She received extra-mural coaching in composition with Arthur Nickson.
-Serious illness prevented her going on to study with Paul Badura-Skoda in Vienna as planned, so Howlett started teaching and accompanying to supplement the few professional performance opportunities available in those times, founded a piano trio, and toured for the Victorian Arts Council.
+May Howlett, born in Subiaco, WA, in1931, won various scholarships, including a secondary studentship to study Music at Melbourne University Conservatorium (majoring in Pianoforte and Singing), graduating in 1954 with a Bachelor of Music, and obtaining a Diploma of Education the following year.
+She was given extra-mural coaching in composition by Arthur Nickson.

 In 2006, Howlett graduated with a MA in Music from Macquarie University with a thesis entitled 'The Production of a Contemporary Chamber Opera', which was accompanied by a revised score, with piano reduction and workshop recording of her chamber opera, The Boy Who Wasn't There.